jakobsche/dv/README.md

 # dv

+Try this application, if you cannot open files from a DICOM formatted CD or DVD with the provided viewer on your computer.

 DICOM image viewer, open an image file from a DICOM CD with Datei | Öffnen, uses ImageMagick

 It calls the convert command of ImageMagick that has to be in the search path for programs.